-Figure EX-6 displays the projected GHG emission reductions over the lives of the recommended policy options.
-Each policy option is identified by the sector it represents and a specific number, which can be cross-referenced in the report's chapters and appendices.
+Figure EX-6 displays the cumulative GHG emission reductions projected over the life of each recommended policy option from 2010-2025.
+Each policy option is identified by the sector it represents and its specific number, which can be cross-referenced in the report's chapters and appendices.
 Figure EX-7 displays the quantified policy options by their costs or savings per MMtCO2e reduced.
+Potential carbon costs associated with a federal cap and trade policy was not included.
 Note that bars below the base line indicate cost savings.

 Figure EX-6.
-Cumulative GHG reduction potential of Alaska policy recommendations, 2010-2025
+Cumulative GHG reduction potential for each individual Alaska policy recommendation over the period 2010-2025